-Direct Method: At the selected starting octree level, the dual contouring isosurface extraction method [15] generates uniform quadrilateral meshes by analyzing each sign change edge which is shared by four leaf cells.
+Direct Method: At the selected starting octree level, the dual contouring isosurface extraction method [2] generates uniform quadrilateral meshes by analyzing each sign change edge which is shared by four leaf cells.
 Adaptive quadrilateral meshes can be obtained from the uniform mesh by using some templates.
-There are multiple ways to define templates for adaptive quadrilateral meshes with good quality.
+There are multiple ways to define templates for adaptive quadrilateral mesh construction, therefore criteria needs to be set to evaluate them in order to generate meshes with good quality.
 Here we define some requirements for templates:

-- (1) All resulting elements are quads.

-- (2) No hanging nodes exist.

-- (3) The resulting mesh approximates the object surface accurately.

-- (4) The resulting elements have good aspect ratio. - (5) The resulting mesh introduces a small number of new elements and vertices.
+- 1. All resulting elements are quads. - 2.
+No hanging nodes exist. - 3.
+The resulting mesh approximates the object surface accurately. - 4.
+The resulting elements have good aspect ratio. - 5.
+The resulting mesh introduces small number of new elements and vertices.